 QuickBooks Payroll is an add-on to QuickBooks that gives you full-service payroll and multiple HR functions.
 It’s ideal for businesses that already use QuickBooks or want to make the move to a reliable accounting software that integrates with payroll.
 With next-day direct deposit, tax filing, and HR features, it’s an affordable option that works well for small businesses.

 I’ve examined and tested scores of payroll software for multiple uses, from general business to specific industries like trucking.
 QuickBooks Payroll almost always makes the list because of its versatility, ease of use, and breadth of features.
-While QuickBooks Payroll itself does not have a lot of native integrations, through the QuickBooks accounting software, it works with a wide range of industry-specific accounting and expense tracking software.
+It’s also easily accessible through the QuickBooks Online accounting software, so it’s a simple transition for small employers that are existing QuickBooks users.

 In short, QuickBooks Payroll is best for:

-- QuickBooks users: If you are already comfortable using QuickBooks, then having its payroll system natively integrated makes handling your payroll a breeze; plus, it lets you use the information in the payroll for budgeting and other analysis using QuickBooks.
+- QuickBooks users: If you are already comfortable using QuickBooks, then having its payroll system natively integrated makes handling your payroll a breeze; all of your payroll transactions flow to the general journal, and you don’t have to spend time on the front-end setting up and assigning accounts.
+In addition, the system lets you use the information in the payroll for budgeting and other analysis using QuickBooks.

 - Large businesses: QuickBooks Payroll is best for small and mid-sized businesses.
 If you are a large business or have complex payroll or HR needs, consider one of the other top HR payroll services.

 - Businesses on a tight budget: QuickBooks Payroll is relatively inexpensive for what it offers, but if you need something simpler and cheaper, consider Gusto, Patriot, or Square Payroll.
 There are also free payroll software options that may suffice.